TomLorenz-WebApplications/Fooder-App/README.md

 * Create a Account
 * Log-In to Account
 * Create a recipe
-* See and Save/Like recipes
+* Show and save/like recipes
-* print shopping list based on recipe or recipes
+* Print shopping list based on recipe(s)
-* Comment and Rate a recipe
+* Comment on and rate a recipe
 * Edit your own recipes
 * Edit your own shopping-list
-*
+* Combine recipes to menus